nwainwright2/csc412-f23-devenv/docker/README.md

 computer, without the overhead of a full virtual machine like VMware Workstation, VMware Fusion, or VirtualBox.

-It should be possible to do *all* CSC 412 assignments in the CSC 412 Docker container.
+It should be possible to do *all* CSC 412 assignments and labs in the CSC 412 Docker container.

 Advantages of Docker: